 Where to stay

 The recently refurbished Dubbo City Holiday Park is just minutes from the town centre and a stone’s throw from the river.
 Pull up with your own caravan or choose from a self contained unit or a cabin, with options ranging from Studio, Deluxe and Family fitouts to the open plan motel accommodation perfect for large groups (pet friendly cabins are also available).
 Rest your weary feet with a dip in the heated pool or let the kids loose on the playground equipment and in ground trampoline.
 Then prepare your own dinner on the extensive camp kitchen before joining your fellow travellers for a social yarn around the fire pit.
 The park also boasts a boat and van storage area and easy access to riverside walking tracks.
+To avoid disappointment, it's recommended that you book in advance.

 Image credit: Destination NSW